Piano Roll Node

 Most of this Node’s settings are accessible by opening the Piano Roll editor.

-Holding Ctrl and dragging on an empty editor area can also be used to set the repeat region quickly.
+Holding Ctrl/Cmd and dragging on an empty editor area can also be used to set the repeat region quickly.

 This is purely visual.